Efficient nonparametric estimation with difference-in-differences in the presence of network dependence and interference: Simulation

-The proposed methods were evaluated for both unipartite and bipartite simulation datasets with and without latent variable dependence.
+The proposed methods were evaluated by simulating datasets for both the unipartite and bipartite settings, with and without latent variable dependence.
 In the unipartite setting, simulated data were generated from a ring network where units are positioned in a circle; see Supplementary Figure S1 for an example of a ring network with 10 nodes.
 In the bipartite setting, the network was based on the data application described in Section \ref{sec:application}.
 The simulation datasets included $n = m = 5000$ units in the unipartite scenario and $n = 3105$ outcome units (representing counties in the contiguous United States) and $m = 484$ intervention units (representing coal power plants) in the bipartite scenario.
 For all scenarios, there were two time periods $t \in \{0,1\}$.

-For the unipartite network, covariates $X_i$, treatments $Z_i$, exposures $G_i$, and outcome changes $\Delta Y_i$ were generated as follows.
+For the unipartite network, covariates $X_i$, treatments $Z_i$, exposures $G_i$, and outcome changes $\Delta_1 Y_i$ were generated as follows: